 However, those tools do have a learning curve.
 Once you start customizing your store and configuring it to match your company’s needs, you can quickly create dependencies in-house for team members who “know Shopify.”

 That doesn’t necessarily mean a developer, but it does mean that Shopify is not drag and drop – push and play.
 It requires some familiarity that will have to be factored into training and hiring if you want an agency to take on some responsibility.

 For example, designing a Shopify theme requires templates to use Liquid for features that call on backend data.
 Implementing SEO recommendations requires understanding how collections and default canonicals are set.

-Although Shopify is the largest and most well-known hosted ecommerce platform, it’s not as well-known as WordPress or even Magento in some circles.
-The additional unique training represent somewhat of a disadvantage, especially if you are doing RFPs in addition to purchasing the Shopify Plus license.
+Although Shopify is the largest and most well-known hosted eCommerce platform, it’s not as well-known as WordPress or even Magento in some circles.
+The additional unique training represents somewhat of a disadvantage, especially if you are doing RFPs in addition to purchasing the Shopify Plus license.